maticnetwork/whitepaper/README.md

 # Focus on User Experience {#usere}

-Detailed account of how matic looks at improving the User Experience of Dapps will be updated soon.
+A detailed account of how Matic will strive to improve the User Experience of Dapps will be updated soon.

 # Matic Stack {#stack}

-This section details out various parts of the Matic chain and its setup over Ethereum chain.
+This section details out various parts of the Matic chain and components in the Ethereum chain.

 ## Matic Deposit Bridge {#mdb}

-The Matic bridge(s) are part of Delegates(dPoS nodes) that listen to the RootContract events on the mainchain and monitor any token/ether transfer events happening to the RootContract.
+The Matic bridge(s) are part of Delegate nodes that listen to the RootContract events on the mainchain and monitor any token/ether transfer events happening to the RootContract.
 This bridge is using Matic Network’s famous tool named [Dagger](https://github.com/maticnetwork/eth-dagger.js).
-Once the bridge detects a deposit on the mainchain they fire a deposit event on the Matic chain and the user’s Matic address is allocated the deposited amount.
+Once the bridge detects a deposit on the mainchain, it fires a Deposit event on the Matic chain and the user’s Matic address is allocated the deposited amount.

-## Matic POS Chain {#mposc}
+### Matic PoS {#mpos}

-The Matic checkpointing layer is a PoS blockchain which has Stakers who propose the checkpoints to the mainchain.
-Currently there can be roughly upto 100 Stakers  at the checkpointing layer.
-In future with advent of more efficient signatures on Ethereum blockchain we would be able to significantly increase the number of stakers on the checkpointing layer which will further increase its degree of decentralization, perhaps equal or more to that of the leading public blockchains like Ethereum and Bitcoin.
+The Matic checkpointing mechanism is a PoS enabled layer which has Stakers who propose the checkpoints to the mainchain.
+Currently there will be about 100-150 Stakers at the checkpointing layer.
+In future with the advent of more efficient signatures on Ethereum blockchain, we will be able to significantly increase the number of stakers on the checkpointing layer which will further increase its degree of decentralization, perhaps equal or more to that of the leading public blockchains like Ethereum and Bitcoin.

-More details of the PoS checkpoint layers in the version 2.0 of the Whitepaper.
+More details of the PoS checkpoint layers will be given in a later version of the Whitepaper.

-## DPoS Layer {#dposdl}
+### Block Producer Layer {#bplay}

-At the lowest layer we have Delegate nodes chosen by a DPoS mechanism where the Stakers of the PoS layer will choose these Delegates by voting.
-These Delegates would also be required to have proof of solvency and KYC to be nominated for Delegates.
+At the base layer, we have Delegate nodes chosen by the Stakers of the PoS layer by voting for every checkpointing interval.
+These Delegates will be required to have Proof of Solvency and KYC to be nominated for Delegates.
 These Delegates will also run the Matic Deposit bridge.

+Block Producers accept transactions through the Matic VM and create a block every 1 second.

-More technical code level details of DPoS layer will be added in version 2.0 of whitepaper.
+More technical and code level details of the Block Producer layer will be added in a later version of the whitepaper.

-## Matic VM {#vm}
+### Matic Virtual Machine {#vm}

-Matic uses standard EVM which is run by the Delegate nodes to generate blocks.
+Matic uses a standard EVM based state machine, which is run by the Delegate nodes to generate blocks.
 Using the EVM allows Matic to be able to build and deploy protocols like ERC protocols as well as other protocols like Kyber Network, ZRX etc.

+The beauty of the Matic Network architecture is that since we use an EVM-compatible state machine, it becomes very easy to port DApps and smart contracts running on the Ethereum blockchain to the Matic Network.
+We intend to support generalized state transitions on the Matic Network, and this architecture provides a smooth foundation to build upon.

-## Matic Withdrawal Bridge {#mvb}
+### Matic Withdrawal Bridge {#mvb}

-When a Matic address submits a withdrawal request on Matic network, the tokens are burnt on the Matic chain and this transaction is pushed on to the Matic chain.
-After specified checkpoint interval the PoS checkpoint layer will publish the the checkpoint to the main chain which will include the proof of burn of these tokens on the Matic chain.
-Once this checkpoint is committed on the mainchain the user can claim their withdrawn tokens.
+When a Matic address submits a withdrawal request on the Matic network, the tokens are burnt on the Matic chain and this transaction is pushed on to the Matic chain.
+After the specified checkpoint interval, the PoS checkpoint layer will publish the checkpoint to the main chain, which will include the proof of burn of these tokens on the Matic chain.
+Once this checkpoint is committed on the mainchain, the user can claim their withdrawn tokens.

 ## Spam Protection {#spam}

-The Delegates running the block generation layer of Matic network watch the transfer state of the assets to identify frivolous transactions.
+The Delegates running the block producer layer of Matic network watch the transfer state of the assets to identify frivolous transactions.
 They reject any incoming transactions with zero amount in payments thereby foiling any DoS/spam attacks with zero cost transactions.
-Even if the Matic tokens are very low in cost and the fees being very low, due to the high TPS of Matic Network it would not be economically viable to run sustained DoS attacks on the Matic Network.
+Even if the Matic tokens are very low in cost and the fees being very low, due to the high TPS of Matic Network, it would not be economically viable to run sustained DoS attacks on the Matic Network.

-## Gas Strcuture {#gas}

-The Matic chain uses the EVM on the mainchain with Geth node.
-The configuration on the geth nodes is setup with 0 gas.
-The mechanism to protect DDoS attacks using this configuration has been detailed in the Risks section.
+We maintain payment transfer event logs in a UTXO-like data structure, which allows for efficient verification of inputs and outputs.
+This allows for a variety of security measures.

+Additional checks are run to mitigate spam based on this:

+- For each input, the referenced output must exist and cannot already be spent
+- Check if the sum of input values is less than sum of output values.
+- Check if transaction fee is too low.
+- Check for duplicate transactions with same outputs in the transaction pool.
+- Check for duplicate transactions with same transaction fee in the pool.

 # Potential Use Cases {#potential}

-Matic foundation is committed to provide a scalable and user friendly ecosystem for third party Decentralized Applications to thrive on.
-Matic Network foundation like Ethereum and other platform Foundations, will promote various Base chain Dapps(like Dapps built on Ethereum currently, and on NEO,EOS in future) to build and migrate their user facing applications/transactions on Matic Network.
-It will also award grants and funding to third party app developers to build various user cases on top of Matic Network like :
+Matic Foundation is committed to provide a scalable and user friendly ecosystem for third party Decentralized applications to thrive on.
+Matic Foundation, like Ethereum and other platform foundations, will promote various Base chain DApps(like DApps built on Ethereum currently, and NEO, EOS in future) to build and migrate their user facing applications / transactions on Matic Network.
+It will also award grants and funding to third party app developers to build various user cases on top of Matic Network like:

 ### Payments {#payment}